-Requests for emergency food are skyrocketing because of rising costs of food and basic necessities and the economic downturn.
-According to the USDA, Oregon is ranked third in the nation for "very low food security" the term used to describe those households that skipped meals or reduced their food intake to make ends meet.
+Requests for emergency food remain high.
+Oregon has been slow to recover from the economic downturn that began in 2008.
+One in five Oregonians are food insecure, which means they skip meals or reduce their food intake to make ends meet.
 All monies will be used to buy nutrient packed food for the Oregon Food Bank Network because no one should be hungry.

 People who are hungry can't excel at work, as parents or as students.
 Emergency food is an income supplement that frees up scarce resources to cover more of life's basic necessities.